The Web3 Fundraising Instrument Stack: SAFE + Token Right, and Its Consequences (2026)

 Practical guidance

-- Plan the raise as a stack — equity leg + token leg — not one instrument.
+- Plan the raise as a stack, an equity leg plus a token leg, not one instrument.

-- Analyse each leg separately — securities, accounting, cap-table — no cross-carry.
+- Analyse each leg separately, across securities, accounting and cap-table, with no cross-carry.

-- Model dual-ledger dilution — SAFE (equity) + token right (token) together.
+- Model dual-ledger dilution: the SAFE (equity) and the token right (token) together.

-- Settle accounting scope per leg with your accountant — framework by framework.
+- Settle the accounting scope per leg with your accountant, framework by framework.

-- Treat the SAFT route distinctly — single-instrument, heaviest securities risk.
+- Treat the SAFT route distinctly, as a single instrument with the heaviest securities risk.

-- Design with securities counsel + accountant — fact- and jurisdiction-specific; not legal/accounting advice.
+- Design with securities counsel and your accountant; it is fact- and jurisdiction-specific and not legal or accounting advice.

-Wag3s HR records the stack's instrument data — SAFE conversion terms, token-warrant/side-letter terms, grant and vesting schedules — as structured, auditable inputs feeding dual-ledger cap-table and equity-/token-compensation reporting, while the securities and accounting treatment of each leg stays counsel- and accountant-confirmed.
+Wag3s HR records the stack's instrument data, the SAFE conversion terms, the token-warrant and side-letter terms, and the grant and vesting schedules, as structured, auditable inputs feeding dual-ledger cap-table and equity- and token-compensation reporting.
+The securities and accounting treatment of each leg stays a determination for counsel and your accountant; Wag3s supports that work rather than replacing it.
 See the HR product page.

 Further reading